ralph-group/mucloud/docs/install_windows.md

 ## Installing on Windows ##

-Instructions for installing the necessary Python libraries and MuMax-EC2 on Windows are provided.
+Instructions for installing the necessary Python libraries and MuCloud on Windows are provided.

 ### Installing Python ###
 Download the latest release of [Python 2.7](https://www.python.org/downloads/) (currently 2.7.9 as of 1/23/15).
 Version 2.7.9 comes with the pip installer, which is required for installing the necessary libraries.
 If you already have Python 2.7 and want to install pip separately, follow [these instructions](https://pip.pypa.io/en/latest/installing.html#install-pip).